sergeytkachenko/cus/README.md

 # cus
-Calculate human unique CSS or XPATH selector of the dom element
+Calculate stable human unique CSS or XPATH selector of the dom element